azzazzel/azzazzel.github.io/_posts/2022-02-10-from_devrel_to_developer_experience.md

 ---
 layout: new_post
-title: From DevRel to DX
+title: From DevRel to Developer eXperience
 hidden: true
 ---